+Name of Director:

+Residential Address:

-Name of Director: Residential Address: Office or position in the Company: Type of transaction: Sale / Purchase Number of securities that are the subject of the proposed transaction: Class of securities that are the subject of the proposed transaction: Will the transaction take place on a stock exchange: YES / NO If the transaction is not to take place on a stock exchange advise details of the transaction:
+Office or position in the Company:

+Type of transaction: Sale / Purchase

+Number of securities that are the subject of the proposed transaction:

+Class of securities that are the subject of the proposed transaction:

+Will the transaction take place on a stock exchange: YES / NO

+If the transaction is not to take place on a stock exchange advise details of the transaction:

 Likely date of the transaction:

 4 Exceptional Circumstances

 Please attach a document outlining your exceptional circumstances and explaining why you are applying for approval to trade during a Prohibited Period.

-IHER REBY ACKNOWLEDGE that:
+I HEREBY ACKNOWLEDGE that:

-1 My decision to sell/purchase securities of the Company has not been made on the basis of information that is not generally available but, if the information was generally available, a reasonable person would expect it to have a material effect on the price or value of securities of the Company.

-2 If I am purchasing securities, I do not intend to sell the securities within 6 months of the date of purchase.
+- My decision to sell/purchase securities of the Company has not been made on the basis of information that is not generally available but, if the information was generally available, a reasonable person would expect it to have a material effect on the price or value of securities of the Company. - If I am purchasing securities, I do not intend to sell the securities within 6 months of the date of purchase.

-I here by notify the Company of my proposed purchase/sale of the above securities.
+I hereby notify the Company of my proposed purchase/sale of the above securities.

-Signed:

-Date:

-ACK NOWLEDGEMENT OF RECEIPT

-(For c completion by officer receiving the notice)

-e reviewed the contents of this notice and I have consulted with the Chairman and hereby owledge receipt of this notice.

-Signed:

-Name:

-Position:

-Date:
+Signed: Date: